 By Margaret Mastrogiacomo, EVP of Strategy

-This month, Google announced updates to Google Image results, Twitter tests audio tweets, and CTV ads rise in popularity.
+This month, Google debuted a trio of new tools to help destinations and hotels use search data to identify and analyze travel demand, Instagram expands new Guides feature to all users, and retro fonts make a comeback in web design.
 From Search to Social Media and Design, here are the top 5 things you need to know now in hotel digital marketing.

 NextGuest merges with Cendyn